bluosun/dcm/README.md

 ```

 # Overview
-This function implements IPW using LDCM weights as described in Tchetgen Tchetgen et. al (2017).
+The function 'dcm' implements IPW using LDCM weights as described in Tchetgen Tchetgen et. al (2017).
 The implementation is based on
 a default linear main effects model of the observed variables in the *r*<sup>th</sup> missing data pattern for the log ratio
 of probabilities for observing the *r*<sup>th</sup> missing data pattern versus the complete data.